NewMove: Customizing text-to-video models with novel motions: Experiments

-\paragraphcustom{Dataset.} We quantitatively evaluate our approach on the Jester Dataset \cite{materzynska2019jester}.
+\paragraphcustom{Dataset.} Evaluating the motion pattern separately from the appearance is challenging.
+We evaluate on the Jester dataset \cite{materzynska2019jester}, which requires gesture recognition models to generalize beyond appearance and learn the specific motion pattern.
 The dataset contains 148,092 crowd-sourced videos of 27 human gestures by diverse actors performing a gesture in front of a static camera.
 We select 5 gesture classes as our target motions -- $\{$\textit{Swiping Down}, \textit{Drumming Finders}, \textit{Rolling Hand Forward}, \textit{Shaking Hand}, \textit{Sliding Two Fingers Up}$\}$.
 From each class, we choose at random 10 videos from the validation set as our training set.
 To learn the motion, we caption the videos with a generic text description ``a person doing a V* sign''.
 As a regularization set for the motion learning, we also choose 50 videos from each of the dataset classes $\{$\textit{Doing Other Things}, \textit{No gesture}$\}$ and assign them text captions ``a person doing other things'' and ``a person in front of a computer''.
-We design a test set containing 100 text prompts that detail a person's appearance, for example ``A female firefighter doing the V* gesture'' or ``A Japanese toddler doing the V gesture''.
-We fix 3 random seeds per text prompt to evaluate our experiments.
+We design a test set containing 100 text prompts across 3 random seeds, that detail a person's appearance, for example ``A female firefighter doing the V* gesture'' or ``A Japanese toddler doing the V gesture''. \paragraphcustom{Motion accuracy score.} The Jester dataset has been widely adopted for the task of action recognition.
+We leverage this for our motion accuracy score, measuring gesture recognition accuracy with a video classifier, pre-trained on the Jester training set \cite{zhou2017temporalrelation}.The classifier reaches 94.78\% accuracy for all gesture classes, fitting our evaluation needs.
+Test set prompts often yield videos matching the classifier's training layout with a single person, thus being in-distribution. \paragraphcustom{Text alignment scores.} To regulate overfitting, we measure how faithfully the model adheres to the appearance described in the text prompt with an appearance score defined as the mean CLIP score between the generated frames and the part of the text prompt describing the person's appearance (\eg, ``A female firefighter'').
+We empirically find that the {\bf appearance score} is a good proxy to determine when the model starts to overfit.
+For a fair comparison across all models, we fine-tune each model until this appearance score reaches a chosen value (here 0.265), determined empirically based on the visual quality of the results.
+To assess how well the generated video corresponds to the overall text prompt (both motion and appearance), we measure the {\bf text alignment score} as a mean CLIP score between the video frames and a full caption written in natural language.
+For example, for the class \textit{Swiping Down} and a text prompt ``A female firefighter doing the V* gesture'', a full caption would be ``A female firefighter swiping hand down.''
+We use this score as another criterion to compare different methods. \paragraphcustom{Copying score.} We report a copying score {\bf (``Copy'')} that measures how much of the training data appearance leaks into the generated data.
+We use the SSCD description score \cite{pizzi2022self} to detect image copying between the training videos and the generated videos.
+The copying score is the maximum SSCD score between generated and training frames, with the percentage of samples above a manually set threshold of 0.25, indicating significant copying of the person or background.